We take a look at the research on the Anti Candida Diet and whether or not the Candida Sugar Detox works.

-Yikes, that sugar is a generous sized list…feel free to take a second to catch you breath there.
+Yikes, that is a generous sized list… feel free to take a second to catch your breath there.

 The truth is, if you go to Google and type in Candida + [insert ANY symptom you have], you’ll probably find hundreds of articles confirming that, yes!
 Your symptom is indeed linked to Candida and yes!
 A candida sugar detox diet is the key to recovery.
 It’s the same with diets like Gluten Free.
 Everyone thinks that every malady must be linked to that one single problem.

 This certainly doesn’t mean that any of those symptoms are illegitimate.
 It just means that it’s easy to immediately assume your problem is candida and stop asking other pertinent questions and that may possibly become a really huge problem.
-Let’s ask more questions then.
+So let’s ask more questions then, shall we?